Here is a list of the things you MUST have to align

 You MUST have either a Professional Test Tape for alignment

-or (second best) a studio-made set-up tape made by a very qualified tech who has
+or (second best) a studio-made "House Tones Set-up tape" made by a very qualified tech who has

 a 'real' professional alignment tape of his or her own and has set-up